yguitton/training-material/topics/microbiome/tutorials/metasbt/tutorial.md

 > <hands-on-title>Prepare the History</hands-on-title>
 >
 > 1. Create a new history for this tutorial and give it a name like "MetaSBT Viral Profiling".
 > 2. Import the 29 viral reference genomes for this tutorial belonging to 5 different viral species.
-Open the Galaxy {% icon galaxy-upload %} **Upload Manager** and choose {% icon fa-paste %} **Paste/Fetch data**.
+Open the Galaxy {% icon galaxy-upload %} **Upload Manager** and choose **Paste/Fetch data**.
 Paste the following URLs into the text box:
 >
 >     ```
 >     https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/882/815/GCA_000882815.1_ViralProj36615/GCA_000882815.1_ViralProj36615_genomic.fna.gz